-4.07 - Adult coaches may warm up a pitcher at home plate between innings.
+4.05 - Adult coaches may warm up a pitcher at home plate between innings.

-- 4.08 REGULATION GAMES - a) A regulation game consists of six (6) innings, unless extended because of a tie score, or shortened: - 1) Because the home team needs none of its half of the sixth inning or only a fraction of it, or - 2) Because the umpire calls the game. - b) If the score is tied after six (6) completed innings play shall continue until: - 1) The visiting team has scored more total runs than the home team at the end of a completed inning, or - 2) The home team scores the winning run in an uncompleted inning. - c) If a game is called, it is a regulation game: - 1) If three (3) full innings have been completed; - 2) If the home team has scored more runs than the visiting team in two and a half (21/2) innings; or - 3) If the home team ties the game in the bottom of the third (3rd) inning.
+4.06 - REGULATION GAMES

+- a) A regulation game consists of six (6) innings, unless extended because of a tie score, or shortened: - 1) Because the home team needs none of its half of the sixth inning or only a fraction of it, or - 2) Because the umpire calls the game. - b) If the score is tied after six (6) completed innings play shall continue until: - 1) The visiting team has scored more total runs than the home team at the end of a completed inning, or - 2) The home team scores the winning run in an uncompleted inning. - c) If a game is called, it is a regulation game: - 1) If four (4) innings have been completed; - 2) If the home team has scored more runs than the visiting team in three and a half (3 1⁄2) innings; or - 3) If the home team ties the game in the bottom of the fourth (4th) inning.

 NOTE: For score keeping purposes, all batting, fielding and pitching records shall be disregarded in an uncompleted game.
-However, the pitcher shall be charged with the number of pitches thrown in the game for the current League week.
+However, the pitcher shall be charged with the number of pitches thrown in the game for the current league week.